-Council has a very well researched and documented Pest Management Plan 2020-25.
+NIRC has a very well researched and documented draft Pest Management Plan 2020-25 which is currently on public exhibition until 20 November 2020.
 This also includes well defined actions (45 being categorised as critical) and associated costs.
-However, little progress has been made on implementation.
+Given the critical issues involved progress has been should be made on implementation as expeditiously as possible to have the draft Plan adopted and implemented.

-The total cost to implement the Management Plan is estimated at \$2.26 million.
+The total cost to implement the draft Management Plan is estimated at \$2.26 million.
 Injection of major staff resource capacity is also needed to address the threats.
-Pathogens from imported rocks is also a significant issue - certainly for some sections of the community.

-The Management Plan is a well-founded, well researched document providing real clarity of needed approach but, again, lacks implementation due to resource, funding and leadership gaps.
+The draft Pest Management Plan is a well-founded, well researched document providing good clarity of the needed approach; however, implementation is anticipated to be highly constrained due to resource, funding and leadership gaps.

-That a Management Review be expeditiously undertaken to review and establish the structure and staff capacity of the Environment Team to provide leadership and professional capabilities/capacity to manage implementation of the Pest Management strategy including the eradication of the Argentine Ants as a priority;
+That NIRC undertake a review to establish the funding mechanism, and structure and staffing capacity of the NIRC Environment Team to manage implementation of the Pest Management Strategy following its adoption - including the eradication of the Argentine Ants having high priority.

-6.2.1.33 PFAS WATER CONTAMINATION
+6.2.1.11 PFAS WATER CONTAMINATION

-There is a potential "sleeping giant" given the identification of PFAS contamination of water courses by PFAS following use of the fire retardant in the past associated with the airport.
-Water quality issues in at least one catchment (Mission Creek) due to PFAS contamination because of the past use of firefighting foam.
-Council now has at least 1 bore (airport bore) that cannot be used due to high levels of PFAS contamination.
+There is a very high risk given the identification of PFAS contamination of water courses following use of the fire retardant in the past associated with the airport.
+Water quality issues exist in at least one catchment (Mission

+Creek) due to PFAS contamination because of the past use of firefighting foam.
+NIRC now has at least 1 bore (airport bore) that cannot be used due to high levels of PFAS contamination.

-Similar situations on the mainland, e.g. PFAS contamination of groundwater and water courses close to Williamtown RAAF Base NSW, have been major issues in terms of public health and financial compensation claims.
+Similar situations on the mainland (e.g. PFAS contamination of groundwater and water courses close to Williamtown RAAF Base in NSW), have been major issues in terms of public health and financial compensation claims.

-1. That the Council and the Commonwealth develop a joint strategy to address the issue of PFAS contamination on Norfolk Island.
+1. That NIRC and the Commonwealth develop a joint strategy to address the issue of PFAS contamination on Norfolk Island.

-FOCUS AREA 6.2.2: REGULATION, REGISTRATION AND LICENSING
+6.2.2 REGULATION, REGISTRATION AND LICENSING